Answer:

 The USPTO automatically rejects trademarks that are common words, sound too generic or are too descriptive.

 Make sure your name is as unique and differentiating as possible.
 For example, we helped SMARTBIM Technologies change their name to Bantam Tools.
-We focused on two primary characteristics of the company’s offering, small size and agility, and developed a name that’s easy to remember while being low risk when it comes to trademarking.
+We focused on two primary characteristics of the company’s offering; small size and agility, and developed a name that’s easy to remember, while being low risk when it comes to trademarking.

 Imagine if we’d named the company something like: “Easy Tools.”
 Chances are the USPTO would never have accepted it.
 The more you think outside of the box, the higher the likelihood that you’ll create a name that’s original and differentiating, at least for your line of business.